openstack/ansible-hardening/doc/source/domains.rst

 =================

-The STIG divides its hardening requirements into severity levels, but the security role divides the requirements into system domains.
+The STIG divides its hardening requirements into severity levels, but the security role divides the requirements into system domains to make them easier to review.

 The documentation provided here includes a brief overview of each hardening domain and the STIG requirements that go along with each.

 .. toctree::
    :maxdepth: 1